alflanagan/MarksManager/README.md

 Things to add:

-1. Parse command-line arguments to pick which operations to perform, read file name from command line, etc.

-1. Automatically remove failing bookmarks.
+1. Automatically remove failing bookmarks, write to new file.
 (Need to be cautious with this, could remove sites that are only down temporarily).

 2. For duplicate folders or bookmarks, prompt the user to pick one to keep and delete others.

-3. Write the results out to the JSON format, so that they can be imported back into Firefox.
+Write to new file.

 4. Intelligent merge of 2 or more backup files.

 ## Alpha!

 This is alpha software, if I'm being generous.
-You'll need to tinker with read\_bmks.py to pick which operations get performed.
+"It worked for me"